povilasb/genxpath/README.md

 # About

-An interactive XPath generator and testing tool for web scraping and HTML parsing.
+An interactive XPath generator and testing tool for Web scraping and HTML parsing.

 ```shell
 uv sync